Frankoslaw/dotfiles-nix/readme.md

 ### TODO:

 - add nixage for secrets
-- add kubernetes configs
 - add vscode plugins
 - add OPTIONAL hyperland
 - learn neovim
 - use only certain packages from unstable branch
-- add podman side by side with docker